Contents

 What types of photography is the Sigma 56mm f1.4 lens best suited for?

 The Sigma 56mm f1.4 lens is ideal for portrait, street and travel photography.
 Its fast aperture allows for excellent low-light performance and gorgeous shallow depth of field, leading to beautiful bokeh.
-The lens also has a high-quality optical design that helps to minimize distortion and chromatic aberration, making it well-suited for detailed and high-quality images.
+The lens also features a high-quality optical design that helps minimise distortion and chromatic aberration, making it well-suited for detailed, high-quality images.

 Is it worth getting the Sigma 56mm f1.4 for Fujifilm?